 Does this error mean my email did not attach to NetSuite?

 Receiving this message does not imply that your email was not attached to NetSuite.
-It only indicates that CloudExtend was not able to automatically create a Category label for your email after successfully attaching it to NetSuite.
+It only indicates that CloudExtend was not able to automatically create a category and apply it to your email.

 Why does this occur?

-- Customers using Outlook 2013 will see this issue and can resolve it by upgrading their App to 2016 or higher via an Office 365 subscription
+Customers using Outlook 2013 and earlier versions of Outlook 2016 will see this issue and can resolve it by upgrading to a Microsoft 365 subscription.

-- The Outlook version may have moved to an unlicensed state.
+We've also seen this occur when a user's Outlook version has moved to an unlicensed state.
 Check that your product has a valid license by following the instructions in this Microsoft article (check the license field).
-Note this article has separate instructions for Mac and PC
+Note this article has separate instructions for Mac and PC.

 Disable category feature to remove error message